Are Couriers Failing Small Businesses? A Call for Better Delivery Options

 Here are some other Suggestions

-Have one driver delivering in the morning and then doing collections in the afternoon in the busy areas that other drivers would struggle to get through.
-That way, you are covering all the bases.
-Regular route drivers will still do their regular collections and the others will be covered by this driver.
+● Have one driver focused on deliveries in the morning and collections in the afternoon in busy areas that other drivers struggle to get through.
+That way, regular route drivers can stick to their normal runs while pressure points are actively managed instead of ignored.

-Offer a set rate per package (self-employed sub-contractor) that allows drivers to make a decent wage while covering your contacted delivery rates is a no-brainer.
-Yes it costs more than a PAYE worker but you are clearing your floor and meeting contractual obligations.
+● Offer a realistic per-package rate for self-employed sub-contractors that allows drivers to earn a decent living while still covering contracted delivery costs.
+Yes, it costs more than a PAYE role, but clearing backlogs and meeting obligations matters more than short-term savings.

 Is It Time for a New Model?